workos/workos-go/README.md

 }
 ```

-Notice you didn't need to set the group name or the time it occurred.
-These fields are automatically populated for you at the time the event is created.
-Should you want to configure what the group name is set the `WORKOS_GROUP` environment variable.
+The time the event occured is automatically populated for you when the event is created.

 ## Configuring An Auditable Interface

-In the previous example notice how we configured the actor and target to be the `User` struct.
-Given that the struct supports the `Auditable` interface the Audit Log can be populated with a human and machine readable version of its values.
-To support the `Auditable` interface you must have a `ToAuditableName` and `ToAuditableID` function with the same function signatures as shown below:
+In the previous example notice how we configured the actor and target to be the `User` struct and the group to the `Organization` struct.
+As long as your structs support the `Auditable` interface the Audit Log can be populated with a human and machine readable version of its values.
+To support the `Auditable` interface you must have a `ToAuditableName` and `ToAuditableID` function with the same signatures as shown below:

 ```go
 type user struct {